 A perfect companion device to a home gym is a smartwatch or fitness tracker you can wear around your wrist to keep track of workouts, heart rate, daily steps, and other information pertinent to your health and wellness.

-The Fitbit Sense is the newest device from this leading smartwatch maker and it can track everything under the sun, from your daily steps to specific workouts, calories burned, and even detailed sleep patterns (an important but often forgotten part of your health) as well as stress management, blood oxygen variation, and even skin temperature.
+The Fitbit Sense is one of the company’s most feature-rich options in the space, and it can track everything under the sun, from your daily steps to specific workouts, calories burned, and even detailed sleep patterns (an important but often forgotten part of your health) as well as stress management, blood oxygen variation, and even skin temperature.
 All of this data provides a holistic picture into your health and wellness.
+For something sleeker and smaller, the Fitbit Charge 5 is a good option worth considering as well.

-Apple recently launched its Apple Fitness+ subscription-based service in Canada, which works with the latest Apple Watch models, including the new Apple Watch Series 6.
-With it, you can follow along with various studio-style workouts that intelligently communicate with the Watch to provide a personalized experience.
+Apple’s Fitness+ subscription-based service works with the latest Apple Watch models, including the Series 7.
+With it, you can follow along with various studio-style workouts that intelligently communicate with the Watch to provide a personalized experience, including new workout types like pilates.
 You can also play music from Apple Music, in whatever genre you prefer, to get your juices flowing.
-The subscription, which costs $13/mo., can be shared with up to six family members, so everyone can use the home gym to do their own specially curated workouts.
-New Apple Watch Series 3 and above purchases will come with a three-month trial and existing owners can try it out for a month.
+The subscription can be shared with up to six family members, so everyone can use the home gym to do their own specially curated workouts.

 Truly wireless headphones